-The wind season is lined out, but it can deviate.
+The wind season is lined out, but can deviate.
 When there is more rain than usual or one of the rain-seasons is longer or shorter than predetermined, the wind-season can be either longer or shorter.

 The wind season lasts from January till August, with the best winds from February till June.
 In December it might or might not be windy, but January might have better winds.
 From February till mid June the winds are strong, therefore all the kiters very happy and our whatsapp group blowing up!

 In July to August the winds will sputter and might not always be kiteable.
 From september till November there is almost no wind… Merely a breeze, with sometimes a kiteable day or week.
 This all depending on hurricane activity in the Caribbean during these months.

 There are 2 rain seasons.
 A ‘big’ one in… And a ‘small’ one in … All of the sudden it will rain almost every morning and maybe at times during the day… It can be one of those lucky evenings and nights when we have a thunderstorm with beautiful lightning on the horizon.
 You can often drive in and out of a rain-shower and you can often see one coming from far away..
 The island will be green and the soil will look rich…